dyakonoff/cuba-validation/README.md

 #### Validation of related objects

-For cascade validation of related objects, mark the reference fields with `@Valid:`
+For cascade validation of related objects, mark the reference fields with `@Valid`:

 ```java
 public class Order extends StandardEntity {